AndyEveritt/ASMBL/README.md

     * ie top and bottom of the surface
 * `Passes`
   * Set `Direction` to `Conventional`
-  * Set `Finishing Overlap` to non zero for better finish
   * Set `Maximum Stepdown` to be equal to ~0.5-2 layers
   * Disable `Stock to Leave`
 * `Linking`
   * Set `Maximum Stay Down Distance` to `0` mm
-  * Set `Vertical Lead-In Radius` to `0` mm
   * Set `Ramp Type` to `Profile`

 3D Contour can be used for most none flat surfaces that have nothing above them.
 They are good for quickly CAM'ing a large number of faces.

-None flat surfaces that have something above them can be CAM'd with some Fusion 360 magic.
-But this can be an involved process depending on the geometry.

 <img src="docs/images/3d_contour_1.png" width="480">